Get started by searching below:

 Families and nursing home residents need to know their rights early on.
 This can help prevent abuse or address it before it causes serious injuries or long-term harm.

 Many instances of nursing home abuse go undetected.
-Thankfully, it may be possible to prevent abuse from happening or continuing.
+Thankfully, it may be possible to prevent elder abuse in nursing homes from happening or continuing.

 You can prevent nursing home abuse by: